wmde/wikibase-release-pipeline/development/images/wbs-tools/docs/README.md

 ## Runtime behavior

+- The root `wbs` stub and lifecycle commands are currently internal development interfaces, not announced end-user operations features.
 - Remote installs discover the highest stable `wbs@MAJOR.MINOR.PATCH` tag and clone it to `~/wikibase-suite`.
 Set `WBS_DIR` to use a custom checkout path.
 - Normal installations pull the compatible WBS tools major selected by the installation scripts, currently `wikibase/wbs-tools:1`.
 Set `WBS_TOOLS_IMAGE` to test a different published image.
 - Source installations requested with `--from-source` build `wikibase/wbs-tools:latest` and explicitly select `development/docker-compose.local-images.yml` for that operation.